 6. Venice Skatepark

 Head back towards the Venice Boardwalk towards our seaside skatepark.
-Venice Venice Beach Skatepark is one of the most iconic skateboarding spots in California, and quite possibly in the US.
+Venice Venice Beach Skatepark is one of California’s most iconic skateboarding spots, and quite possibly in the US.
 It’s located along the Ocean Front Walk west of Market St.

 The skatepark was built in 2009 and is a favorite spot along the boardwalk.
 The park features various obstacles and skate bowls deep enough for beginners and experts alike.